alloy-automation/demo-site/README.md

 ## Setup

 You will need your Alloy API key to use this demo.
 Find it in your Alloy Embedded account settings.
-For safety, use the development API key, which will be stored on the frontend in the local storage temporarily for the duration of the session.
+For the demo's purpose, use the development API key.

-:warning: **Warning:** Storing API keys on the frontend is not a recommended practice as it can expose the key to potential security risks.
-In this demo application, the API key is stored in the local storage to simulate the functionality, which should only be done in a secure, controlled environment.
-Be sure to remove your API keys from local storage and not use this method in a production environment.
+:warning: **Security Notice:** This app stores the API key in frontend local storage temporarily, which is suitable only for a demo scenario.
+Never store API keys in local storage for production applications.

 ## Running the Demo Site